 I used to live right across the street from my high school.
 So, when I started studying at UBC, I had some trouble getting to class.
 And I know what it’s like to see your bus pass you while you glare at the traffic lights that never change in your favour.

 Tip #1: Download the Transit app.

-This game-changer gives updates on bus times from your current location and details on when you’ll arrive at your destinations.
-Bonus: you don’t need wifi!
-Now I know when to make my way to my stop and avoid waiting 15 minutes.
+This game-changer gives updates on bus times from your current location and details on when you’ll arrive at your destination.

-The app says the bus will arrive at 8:30, so you get to the stop at 8:29...but it’s already left without you.
+The app says the bus will arrive at 8:30, so you get to the stop at 8:29...but the bus has already left without you.

 Tip #3: Run.

 Sometimes, you just have to run for it.
 (But please be careful, don’t run red lights, and look both ways before crossing the street.
 Oh, and help that senior cross while you’re at it, too, duh.)

 I live so far East that I catch the 99 at its first stop and always snag a seat.
 But if you’re not that lucky, check out these tricks:

 You’re at the bus’s starting point, like Commercial Drive or the UBC Loop, and it’s filling up.
 If the next one comes soon and you’re not in a rush, let people pass you in line.
 When the next bus comes, you’ll be in front.